caiobarretobr/caiobarretobr/README.md

 # 👋 Hello, my name is Caio Barreto!

-I'm a beginner-level software developer<br>
+I'm a junior software developer<br>
 interested in JavaScript technologies

 ## 🌎 Find me on: